NickSwainston/pulsar_spectra/README.md

 Or you can clone or download the repository and then use `python setup.py install` or `pip install .`

+There is also a docker container that you can install with `docker pull nickswainston/pulsar_spectra`.

 Help
 =====